River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 | Instance entity | Placed building / vehicle / citizen | inspecting current behavior | reading vanilla defaults | `Game.Companies.WorkProvider.m_MaxWorkers` *(runtime/cached)* |

 > **Note:**
-- Fun: use Scene Explorer mod, click on any crematorium, confirm everything from the Quick table above.
+- Fun: use Scene Explorer mod, click on any crematorium, confirm examples from the Quick table above.
 - `PrefabRef.m_Prefab` points to the **prefab entity**, not `PrefabBase`.
 Use `TryGetPrefab(...)` for vanilla baseline.
 - **Instance-side** values like `WorkProvider.m_MaxWorkers` are not known to hot-update from prefab edits.
 - Hence, editing prefab `WorkplaceData.m_MaxWorkers` applies to **new** buildings, and you need alternate methods to see changes in **existing** buildings.